jjayjack/TypeScript-Basics-WebPack/README.md

 This change will allow the application to run your Server in development mode.

 Next update **webpack.config.js** with adding output `publicPath: 'dist'`.
 Also add mode to `development`.

+### Updating Configs to run in Production

+Creating a new WebPack file to store Production code scripts.
+Can be any naming convention as the user will tell code where to look for it.

+First new item that is defined are plugins which be applied to whole workflow.
+`npm install --save-dev clean-webpack-plugin`
+Once installed, import it as a requirement for the file and instantiate it within plugins as `new CleanPlugin.CleanWebpackPlugin()`.
+This plugin will tell WebPack that before it runs something to the output folder, it will clear everything that is inside.

+To use the newly formed WebPack configured file we will update **package.json**.
+Within the scripts build will be set to `"webpack --config (NEW_CONFIG_FILE).js"`